Meet Our Team

 Leah Evans: Literary Contributor

 Leah Evans is a mother, history teacher, yoga instructor, and perpetual language student.
 She has worked as a Tales editor for the "A Cup of Culture and a Pinch of Crisis" book and has written a number of other publications for the international community.
 In 2011 she started a business providing education and relocation resources (including the "American-History-in-a-Box") to expats at www.afterschool.plans.com.
-Her family began living abroad in 2005 and so far, they have called Tbilisi, Quito, Kyiv, Asuncion, and Mexico City their home.
+Her family began living abroad in 2005 and so far, they have called Tbilisi, Quito, Kyiv, Asuncion, Mexico City, and Guatemala City their home.

 Manon Fuller, Newsletter Editor